 You can also reduce the temperature of the water.
 Boiling water will give you a harder, smokier and more astringent tea, while slightly cooler water (80-90°C or 176-194°F) will give you a milder, fruitier flavor.

 The video below shows another brewing method, called the gongfu style, which uses more tea leaves and a much shorter steeping time.
 Using this method, you can get 6-8 infusions out of your leaves.
-A tea press (like this one) is used in the video, but the gongfu method is traditionally employed with an yixing or a gaiwan.
+A tea press (like these) is used in the video, but the gongfu method is traditionally employed with an yixing or a gaiwan.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
 They have a large selection of Lapsang Souchong, but most of them are not very good.
 I recommend the one from Stash Tea.

 My favorite online option is this Lapsang Souchong from Teavivre.
 It’s an excellent quality tea at an affordable price.

 If you prefer your tea smokey, this offering from California Tea House will probably be right up your alley.
 The quality isn’t as high as the one from Teavivre, but it costs less.